ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/index.md

 1. Dimensions

-   See the [Dimensions Columns](./columns/dimensions.md) page for more information on configuring dimensions columns.
+   See the [Dimension columns](./columns/dimensions.md) page for more information on configuring dimensions columns.

 2. Observations

-   See the [Observation Columns](./columns/observations.md) page for more information on configuring observation columns.
+   See the [Observations columns](./columns/observations.md) page for more information on configuring observation columns.

 3. Measures

-   See the [Measures Columns](./columns/measures.md) page for more information on configuring measures columns.
+   See the [Measures columns](./columns/measures.md) page for more information on configuring measures columns.
-   See the [Measure Configuration](./measure-configuration.md) page for more information on configuring measures themselves.
+   See the [Measure definitions](./measure-definitions.md) page for more information on configuring measures themselves.

 4. Units

-   See the [Units Columns](./columns/units.md) page for more information on configuring units columns.
+   See the [Units columns](./columns/units.md) page for more information on configuring units columns.
-   See the [Unit Configuration](./unit-configuration.md) page for more information on configuring units themselves.
+   See the [Unit definitions](./unit-definitions.md) page for more information on configuring units themselves.

 5. Attributes

-   Attributes can either be [resources](../../glossary/index.md#resource) or [literals](../../glossary/index.md#literal).
+   Attributes can either be [resources](../../../glossary/index.md#resource) or [literals](../../../glossary/index.md#literal).

-   See the [Resources Attribute](./columns/attribute-literals.md) page for more information on configuring Resources attribute columns.
+   See the [Resources attributes](./columns/attributes/attribute-literals.md) page for more information on configuring Resources attribute columns.
-   See the [Literals Attribute](./columns/attribute-literals.md) page for more information on configuring Literals attribute columns.
+   See the [Literals attributes](./columns/attributes/attribute-literals.md) page for more information on configuring Literals attribute columns.
-   For more information on defining these columns in a `qube-config.json` file, see the [Column definitions](./column-definitions.md) page.
+   For more information on defining these columns in a `qube-config.json` file, see the [Column definitions](./columns/index.md) page.

 ### Creating a new column